profh/NFL_Polls_soln/README.md

 ===
 Because of the challenges of remote education, the first technical challenge we have for you today is to build a basic Poll class in Ruby that will help the NFL run some online polls.
 This will cover a number of skills discussed in class related to testing, the Ruby object model, refactoring, and others.

-This project is being released at 12:01am EDT on Wednesday, April 22, 2020 via our GitLab server at darkknight-cmuis.net and must be completed and posted back to your private repository on darkknight no later than 11:59pm EDT on the same day.
+This project is being released at or around 12:01am EDT on Wednesday, April 21, 2020 via our GitLab server at darkknight-cmuis.net and must be completed and posted back to your private repository on darkknight no later than 11:59pm EDT on the same day.
 It should not take all day to complete it, but given we have students throughout the world right now, a 24 hour period should allow everyone, wherever they may be, ample time to complete the technical challenge in a timely manner.

 Getting Started
 ---